Scott Lang (Marvel Cinematic Universe)

 Scott Edward Harris Lang is a fictional character portrayed by Paul Rudd in the Marvel Cinematic Universe (MCU) media franchise, based on the Marvel Comics character of the same name.
 Depicted as a thief-turned-superhero, Scott is recruited by Hank Pym to use an advanced suit that allows him to change sizes and communicate with ants, inheriting the superhero identity Ant-Man.

 Scott is recruited by Sam Wilson to join the Avengers; works alongside Pym's daughter, Hope van Dyne; and rekindles his relationship with his daughter, Cassie Lang.
 After the Blip, Scott is trapped inside the Quantum Realm before being accidentally saved, then helps the Avengers to stop an alternate version of Thanos.
 Afterwards, Scott writes a memoir.
 He is later trapped in the Quantum Realm once again, where he encounters Kang the Conqueror and prevents him from escaping.

 Scott first appeared in the film Ant-Man (2015), then in Captain America: Civil War (2016), Ant-Man and the Wasp (2018), Avengers: Endgame (2019) and Ant-Man and the Wasp: Quantumania (2023).
 Alternate versions of the character appeared in the Disney+ animated series What If...?
-(2021–2023), with Rudd reprising his role.
+(2021–2023) and Marvel Zombies (2025), with Rudd reprising his role.

 Concept, creation and casting

 Paul Rudd at 2014 ComicCon, for Ant-Man.

 In the mid-2000s, Kevin Feige came to the realization that Marvel Studios still owned the rights to the core members of the Avengers, which included the character Ant-Man.
 By 2005, Marvel Studios received a $525 million investment from Merrill Lynch, allowing them to independently produce ten films, including one based on the Ant-Man character, set to be directed by Edgar Wright.
 In 2013, multiple actors were considered for the film's lead role including Paul Rudd, who was eyed to be portraying Hank Pym.
 By January 2014, Rudd was confirmed to be starring as Scott Lang.

 In May 2014, Wright and Marvel Studios issued a joint statement announcing that Wright had exited the movie due to creative differences.
-According to Wright, he had been hired as writer-director but became unhappy when Marvel wanted to write a new script, restrospectively stating in 2017 that, he "wanted to make a Marvel movie", but that Marvel was not on board with his creative choices, which caused him to rethink his role.
+According to Wright, he had been hired as writer-director but became unhappy when Marvel wanted to write a new script, retrospectively stating in 2017 that, he "wanted to make a Marvel movie", but that Marvel was not on board with his creative choices, which caused him to rethink his role.
 Wright was replaced by Peyton Reed as director, with Adam McKay and Rudd rewriting the screenplay.

 Feige praised Rudd's casting, noting that he would be able to "do slightly unsavory things like break into people's houses and still be charming and [someone] who you root for and whose redemption you will find satisfaction in".
 Reed also compared Scott to Danny Ocean (portrayed by George Clooney in Ocean's Eleven), saying, "He's a guy trying to create a new life for himself and find redemption".
 Rudd went on to sign a multi-film contract with Marvel, with Feige stating it was "three [films]-plus-plus to appear in other things".